venkatk89/SCI-VCF-doc/mkdocs/docs/installation.md

-# 2. Installation
+# Installation for personal use

-SCI-VCF can be installed in multiple ways!
+SCI-VCF can be installed locally, in multiple ways!

 ## Online access

-Step 1:  Open the [SCI-VCF](https://github.com/venkatk89/sum_vcf) website.
+Step 1:  Open the [SCI-VCF](https://ibse.shinyapps.io/sci-vcf-online/) website.

 *Note: Online version of SCI-VCF comes with upload size limitations.
 To get the full functionalities of SCI-VCF, use a local/server installation of the tool.*